In a digitally-transformed world, your digital presence makes your company’s first impression on potential customers.

 Prioritizing Humility, Self-Awareness, and Customer Discovery Over Short-Term ROI

 It's so important early on to be humble and open to change.
 You don't know what you don't know.
-Projecting return on investment (ROI) without knowing sales cycle length or even what kinds of clients will be most successful with your product/service diverts resources away from where they're most important.
+Projecting return on investment (ROI) without knowing the sales cycle length or even what kinds of clients will be most successful with your product/service diverts resources away from where they're most important.

 In a hyper-competitive global marketplace, website strategy needs to be contextualized for your company size, target market, and business model.